Lady Byron

-Their daughter Ada worked as a mathematician with Charles Babbage, the pioneer of computer science.
-Lady Byron had felt that an education in mathematics and logic would counteract any possible inherited tendency towards Lord Byron's perceived insanity and romantic excess.
+The Byrons' daughter, Ada Lovelace, collaborated with Charles Babbage pioneering early computer science.

 Names and family

-Lady Byron was born Anne Isabella Milbanke, the only child of Sir Ralph Milbanke, 6th Baronet, and his wife the Hon.
+Lady Byron was born Anne Isabella Milbanke, the only child of Sir Ralph Milbanke, 6th Baronet, and his wife, the Hon.
 Judith Noel, sister of Thomas Noel, Viscount Wentworth.

 Her father's only surviving sibling was Elizabeth Lamb, Viscountess Melbourne, the influential political hostess.
 Her children, Anne's cousins, were: